 All J-1 and J-2 visas holders are required to maintain health insurance through a qualifying MSU health insurance policy that meets the following requirements:

-All J-1 and J-2 visa holders will be required to submit proof of enrollment into either a qualifying employee MSU health insurance policy (through BCN, Community Blue (non-CDHP), or Cigna) or the MSU Student BCN policy (for non-benefits eligible employees or non-employees) to complete the government check-in with OISS.
+All J-1 and J-2 visa holders will be required to submit proof of enrollment into either a qualifying employee MSU health insurance policy (through AHP, Community Blue (nonCDHP), or Cigna) or the MSU Student AHP policy (for non-benefits eligible employees or non-employees) to complete the government check-in with OISS.

 Enrolling into a qualifying MSU health insurance policy for yourself and your J-2 dependents is one of your top priorities upon arriving at MSU.
 You are responsible for maintaining your and your dependents' immigration status while in the U.S. Failure to maintain health insurance through a qualifying MSU insurance plan that meets the above criteria will result in a violation of your J-1 or J-2 status.